Alexander-Saveliev1/8it---Procedure/README.md

 # 8it---Procedure
+course project,
-course project, using T-SQL to analyze and create a procedure that analyzes customer data from the 8it database
+Using T-SQL to analyze and create a procedure that analyzes customer data from the 8it database